activeloopai/snark-doc/README.md

 If you would like to create a persistant pod, shoot us an email at *support@snark.ai*.

 Common datasets from Kaggle competitions and more are accessible (read only) at `/datasets`.
-If there's a dataset you would like to add/request, let us know! *support@snark.ai*
+If there's a dataset you would like to add/request, reach out to us at *support@snark.ai*.

 ## Usage Monitor
 Login to [lab.snark.ai](https://lab.snark.ai) to check the GPU hour used and credit left.